 33.9.1 Maintenance Outages

 An EDAM Entity is responsible for performing engineering studies and approving Maintenance Outages within its EDAM Entity Balancing Authority Area on both transmission facilities and EDAM Resources.
 This includes making any necessary arrangements for this purpose regarding the transmission capacity made available by an EDAM Transmission Service Provider to the Day-Ahead Market.
-An EDAM Entity Scheduling Coordinator must submit notice of Maintenance Outages approved by that EDAM Entity to the CAISO by the means set forth in the Business Practice Manual for the Extended Day-Ahead Market at least seven Business Days prior to the planned Outage.
+An EDAM Entity Scheduling Coordinator must submit notice of Maintenance Outages approved by that EDAM Entity to the CAISO by the means and in the manner set forth in the Business Practice Manual for the Extended Day-Ahead Market at least seven Business Days prior to the planned Outage.
 The CAISO implements Maintenance Outages submitted by that deadline in the Day-Ahead Market process and informs the EDAM Entity of any anticipated transmission overloads expected due to Maintenance Outages reported to the CAISO.

 33.9.2 Forced Outages